Mapping class groups, multiple Kodaira fibrations, and CAT(0) spaces: Introduction

 We do not know examples of Kodaira fibrations with injective monodromy which fiber in only one way.
 Hence the only current applications of Theorem \ref{injm2} are to double Kodaira fibrations, i.e. Kodaira fibrations which fiber in two distinct ways.
 However, we have chosen to formulate the theorem in the above way, since it might apply more generally.
 Observe also that, precisely because of Johnson's theorem mentioned above, one can talk of the property that a Kodaira fibration has injective monodromy independently of the choice of the fibration.
 Indeed, if the fibration is not unique, all fibrations must have injective monodromy by Johnson's result.

-By generalizing Miller's construction~\cite{miller1984}, we also show that starting from any holomorphic submersion $\pi: Z\to B$ of complex manifolds defining a family of Riemann surfaces with injective monodromy, one can construct new families of Riemann surfaces with injective monodromy whose base is a finite covering space of $Z$.
+By generalizing Miller's construction~\cite{miller1984}, we also show that starting from any holomorphic submersion $\pi: Z\to B$ of complex manifolds defining a family of closed Riemann surfaces (of genus greater than $1$) with injective monodromy, one can construct new families of Riemann surfaces with injective monodromy whose base is a finite covering space of $Z$.
 We refer to Theorem~\ref{basearbitraire} for a more detailed statement.
 Here we only state the following consequence of that theorem.

 \begin{main} Let $g\ge 2$.
 Then there exists a finite index subgroup $\Gamma < \mcg (S_g,\ast)$ and an injective morphism $\phi : \Gamma \to \mcg (S_{2+8(g-1)})$ with the property that the action of $\phi(\Gamma)$ on the space of isotopy classes of simple closed curves on $S_{2+8(g-1)}$ does not have any finite orbit. \end{main}